 In addition to coping with long-term pain or paralysis, neck and back injury victims also face other hurdles.
 Physical therapy may be a lifelong expense in order to cope with lasting damage, and insurance may not cover these costs indefinitely.
 Everyday tasks may become difficult or impossible to perform, and working may become impossible.
 Physical pain from an injury can be overshadowed by financial stressors, which no insurance company can fix.

-Louisiana personal injury lawyer Michael Brandner of the Brandner Law Firm has represented neck and back injury cases in the New Orleans, Baton Rouge, and Houma areas successfully, fighting to get victims the justice and compensation they deserve.
+New Orleans, LA personal injury lawyer Michael Brandner of the Brandner Law Firm has represented neck and back injury cases in the New Orleans, Baton Rouge, and Houma areas successfully, fighting to get victims the justice and compensation they deserve.
 Michael understands the pain, stress, and concerns you have as the victim of a neck or back injury, and will prepare your case meticulously.

 If you or someone you love is suffering, contact New Orleans neck and back injury attorney Michael Brandner today at 504.552.5000 for a complimentary consultation.